Superfluid dark stars

+where the numerical value guarantees that disk masses in the two simulations satisfy the $x$--scaling.
+In Fig.~\ref{fig:disk}(right) we show how the computed disk mass varies when the upper limit in the density integration is changed, and where our estimates lie.
+The values found are marked as dashed vertical lines.
+As can be seen from the right panel of Fig.~\ref{fig:disk}, they approximately capture the change in slope of the mass profiles.
+The corresponding disk masses are $M_{\text{disk}} \simeq 0.36 \,M_\odot$ and $M_{\text{disk}} \simeq 0.16 \,M_\odot$, respectively.
+They are about $13\%$ of the initial total mass.

-\SECTION{Conclusions and outlook} We have presented a new star model, composed of self-gravitating superfluid dark matter, showing that its stellar structure depends on just two parameters: the central density and the ratio of the square root of the coupling to the square boson mass.
-The observational $\sim 2.1 M_\odot$ constraint on the compact star mass is compatible with our findings only if the radius of superfluid dark star is larger than $\sim 20$ km.
-Arbitrary large and massive superfluid dark stars may be realized for large value of the $x$ parameter, see Eq.~\eqref{eq:x}.
-Given that superfluid dark stars do not emit light, the viable way to constraint masses, radii and tidal deformations is by gravitational observations.
-In this respect, we have reported a first study of superfluid dark-stars merger, showing that for relatively low masses the final object is gravitationally stable.
-The gravitational wave signal is quite different from that of hadronic star mergers and possibly detectable by LVK.
+\SECTION{Conclusions and outlook} We presented a star model composed of self-gravitating superfluid dark matter, showing that its stellar structure depends on just two parameters: the central density and the $x$ parameter given by the ratio of the square root of the coupling to the square boson mass.
+The observational $\sim 2.1 M_\odot$ constraint on the compact star mass is compatible with our findings only if their radius is larger than $\sim 20$ km.
+Large and massive superfluid dark stars may be realized for large value of the $x$ parameter, see Eq.~\eqref{eq:x}.

+Given that superfluid dark stars are not expected to emit light and neutrinos as standard NSs, the only viable way to assess their existence and constraint their masses, radii and tidal deformations is by gravitational observations.
+In this respect, we have reported a study of superfluid dark-stars merger, showing that for relatively low masses the final object is gravitationally stable.
+The GW signal is quite different from that of hadronic star mergers and possibly detectable by LVK.